 Orce is a small village with a population of about 1,400 in Granada Province in the Municipality of Huescar.
 It is roughly 150 kilometres north east of Granada, almost on the border with Almeria, at an altitude of 926 metres.
-In winter the temperature can fall to 0C and in summer is usually in the high 20s.
+In winter the temperature can fall to 0C and in summer is usually in the high 30s or 40s.
 A small amount of rain falls in spring and the rest is scattered through the year.
 Traditionally the local economy centres on livestock, particularly the segureña lamb, renowned for its succulence and flavour, and agriculture.
-The vision of a green and pleasant land with lambs and sheep gambolling in lush pastures however is far from reality.
-The land is dry, dusty and deeply riven by dry gullies between ancient cliffs that, millions of years ago, formed the shores of a vast lake.
-It is after all situated on the edge of Europe’s only semi arid zone.
-For all that the landscape is breathtaking simply because of its inhospitable nature.
+The land is dry, dusty and deeply riven by dry gullies between ancient cliffs that, millions of years ago, formed the shores of a large lake.
+Orce, today, is situated on the edge of Europe’s only semi arid zone.
+1.4 mya the landscape was very different.
+It was one of green and lush pastures.
+The first hominids to arrive in Europe settled there and left evidence of their passing, the oldest evidence to date of humans in Europe.

 For the moment though Orce is a typical high, dry plains village in Andalucia.
 It has a castle, the Alcazaba de las Siete Torres, the Castle of Seven Towers, that was started in the 6th Century AD and finished in the 16th.
 Clustered round the castle is the village itself with a square and a few bars and restaurants that feature the famous segureña lamb on the menus.
 Nearby is El Cerro de la Virgen, the hill of the virgin, the site of a Bronze Age settlement.

-Nearby too are the archaeological sites of Barranco Leon, Venta Micena and Fuentenueva 3 and it is these sites that will finally put Orce on the map.
-Many of the invaluable finds from these sites are displayed, with excellent explanations in Spanish only, in the museum at Orce that is situated in what was once a grand house in the centre of the village.
+On the outskirts of Orce are the archaeological sites of Barranco Leon, Venta Micena and Fuentenueva 3 and it is these sites that will finally put Orce on the map.
+Many of the invaluable finds from these sites are displayed, with excellent explanations in Spanish only, in a new interpretation centre dedicated to the archaeological sites.
+The Museum of Prehistory (Museo de Prehistoria) is on the northern edge of the town.

-To start the true story of Orce you have to go back a couple of million years.
+To start the true story of Orce we have to go back a couple of million years.

 Over many thousands of years the climate in any one area has changed many times, it is a complicated combination of the influence of monsoons, oceanic currents, the oscillation of the earth in its orbit, the position on earth of the maximum amount of sunlight and heat at any one time that has caused this climatic change in the past.
 On occasion a catastrophic event has had a more immediate affect on a climatic system.
 More recently, during the last few thousand years, human activity has also had an impact.

 Complicated or not, the effects of changing climate affects the vegetation.
-As previously arid lands become wetter and cooler so grasses, shrubs and eventually trees, colonise that land.
-Conversely as the weather becomes dryer and warmer so the trees give way to shrubs, then grasses and finally desert.
+As previously arid lands become wetter and sometimes cooler, sometimes warmer, so grasses, shrubs and eventually trees, colonise that land.
+Conversely as the weather becomes dryer and warmer or dryer and cooler, so the trees give way to shrubs, then grasses and finally desert.
 This all happens in oscillating waves, think of the waxing and waning of the moon except over hundreds of thousands of years.

 Lately it is this notion of fluid movement, separation, re-meeting and moving again that has caused archaeologists to rethink the concept of species and re-evaluate findings from DNA analysis.
 An altogether more complicated picture of evolution, particularly of humans, is emerging.